Ever notice how your closest friends can sometimes ask for more than you have to give?

 Step 4: Handle pushback and toxic behavior

-When friends challenge your boundaries, it’s important to stay calm and explain why those boundaries are important to you and how they help contribute to a healthier friendship.
-If they continue to resist or act in a toxic way, be clear and direct about the consequences of not respecting your limits.
+When friends challenge your boundaries, it's important to stay calm and explain why those boundaries matter to you and how they contribute to a healthier friendship.
+If they continue to resist or act in a toxic way (which is a red flag), be clear and direct about the consequences of failing to respect your limits.
 Share why your boundaries are important and express your feelings without blaming them.

 Sometimes, a break from the friendship may be necessary for your emotional well-being.
 Nedra Glover Tawwab states,

-“Friends are your chosen family, and these relationships should bring ease, comfort, support, and fun to your life—not excess drama.” in ‘Set Boundaries, Find Peace: A Guide to Reclaiming Yourself.’
+"Friends are your chosen family, and these relationships should bring ease, comfort, support, and fun to your life—not excess drama." in 'Set Boundaries, Find Peace'

 How boundaries improve friendships